openebs/website/website/src/blogs/kubernetes-statefulset-on-ppc64le-using-openebs-localpv-provisioner.md

     openebs-device     openebs.io/local   Delete          WaitForFirstConsumer   false                  6m12s
     openebs-hostpath   openebs.io/local   Delete          WaitForFirstConsumer   false                  6m12s

-In our case, we are interested in the “openebs-hostpath” storage class for this tutorial.
+In our case, we are interested in the `openebs-hostpath` storage class for this tutorial.
 Now, we are ready to deploy the StatefulSet that will consume the volume created using the above storage class.
 Here is a sample StatefulSet:

     apiVersion: apps/v1
     kind: StatefulSet